 - permanent care in a care home or a move to sheltered housing or a care village.

 If you don't qualify for state support and are responsible for paying for your own care costs there is still help available.
-Hertfordshire County Council works with a not-for-profit organisation, Paying For Care on all aspects of long-term care.
-This includes:
+Contact HertsHelp on 0300 123 4044 to be directed to advice and assistance.

 Meals on Wheels

-Hertfordshire County Council provides a delivered meal service for vulnerable people, who are unable to prepare meals for themselves.
+Hertfordshire County Council provides a delivered 'Meals on Wheels' service for vulnerable people, who are unable to prepare meals for themselves.
 The meals on wheels service in Hertsmere is provided by Hertfordshire Independent Living Service.
 Hot meals, frozen meals, and a range of ethnic and special dietary meals are available seven days a week.